Rajssss/Gauss_Jacobi/README.md

 # Gauss_Jacobi
-A Simple Programme for Gauss Jacobi Iteration Method.
+A Simple Programme for Gauss Jacobi Iteration Method, Written in C.